yasinderu/node-rabbitmq/README.md

 ### Project config

-All of the configuration in the app should stored in `.env` file.
+All of the configuration in the project should stored in `.env` file.
 You can refer to `.env.sample` file and create a new `.env` file on your local.

 ### Firebase